Algebraic stability of meromorphic maps descended from Thurston's pullback maps: Introduction

 \subsection{Hurwitz correspondences.}

 Koch's results in \cite{Koch2013} are more general than described above.
 Let $\phi:S^2 \to S^2$ be a degree $d$ post-critically finite branched covering with post-critical set $\bP$.
-If $\phi$ does not satisfy criteria \ref{crit:KC}, \ref{item:KC1} and \ref{crit:KC}, \ref{item:KC2}, then the meromorphic map $R_{\phi}$ need not exist.
-However, it is still true that the transcendental pullback map $\Th_{\phi}$ induced by $\phi$ on $\mathcal{T}_{S^2,\bP}$ descends to an algebraic dynamical system on $\M_{0,\bP}$.
+If $\phi$ does not satisfy criteria (\ref{crit:KC}, \ref{item:KC1}) and (\ref{crit:KC}, \ref{item:KC2}), then the meromorphic map $R_{\phi}$ need not exist.
+However, it is still true that the transcendental pullback map $\Th_{\phi}$ induced by $\phi$ on $\mathcal{T}({S^2,\bP})$ descends to an algebraic dynamical system on $\M_{0,\bP}$.
 However, in general, this is a multivalued map.
-More precisely, there is an algebraic variety $\H_{\phi}$ admitting a covering map from $\mathcal{T}_{S^2,\bP}$ as well as two maps $\pi_1$ and $\pi_2$ to $\M_{0,\bP}$ such that $\pi_1$ is a covering map and the following diagram commutes \cite{Koch2013}:
+More precisely, there is an algebraic variety $\H_{\phi}$ admitting a covering map from $\mathcal{T}({S^2,\bP})$ as well as two maps $\pi_1$ and $\pi_2$ to $\M_{0,\bP}$ such that $\pi_1$ is a covering map and the following diagram commutes \cite{Koch2013}:

-The variety $\H_{\phi}$ is a \emph{Hurwitz space}, a moduli space parametrizing non-dynamical maps of degree $d$ from one $\bP$-marked $\C\P^1$ to another, with analogous branching to $\phi$.
+The variety $\H_{\phi}$ is a \emph{Hurwitz space}, a moduli space parametrizing degree $d$ regular maps $f:(\CP^1,\bP)\to(\CP^1,\bP)$, with analogous branching to $\phi$.
+The Hurwitz space $\H_\phi$ is \textit{non-dynamical} in the sense that it parametrizes maps up to separate changes of coordinates on source and target $\CP^1$; this means that the behavior under iteration of $[f]\in\H_\phi$ is not well-defined.
 The multivalued map $\pi_2\circ\pi_1^{-1}$ is called a \emph{Hurwitz correspondence}, and considered to be an algebraic ``shadow" of $\Th_{\phi}$.
 Hurwitz correspondences can be defined purely algebro-geometrically, with no reference to branched coverings of the sphere and to Thurston's pullback map.
 (Section \ref{sec:HC}; see \cite{RamadasThesis} or \cite{Ramadas2015} for more details).

-In the case that $\phi$ satisfies criteria \ref{crit:KC}, \ref{item:KC1} and \ref{crit:KC}, \ref{item:KC2}, Koch showed that $\pi_2$ is generically one-to-one; the meromorphic map $R_{\phi}$ is $\pi_2\circ\pi_1^{-1}$, i.e. a single-valued but meromorphic ``inverse" of the multi-valued but holomorphic Hurwitz correspondence.
+In the case that $\phi$ satisfies criteria (\ref{crit:KC}, \ref{item:KC1}) and (\ref{crit:KC}, \ref{item:KC2}), Koch showed that $\pi_2$ is generically one-to-one; the meromorphic map $R_{\phi}$ is $\pi_1\circ\pi_2^{-1}$, i.e. a single-valued but meromorphic ``inverse" of the multi-valued but holomorphic Hurwitz correspondence.
 Thus the graph of $R_{\phi}$ is (up to birational equivalence) the Hurwitz space $\H_{\phi}$.